Open-Dataplatform/template-ingress-adapter/README.md

 You need to install cookiecutter.
 It is best if you install it as part of your local Python libraries and not inside a venv.

-You can install cookiecutter usinge the following command:
+You can install cookiecutter using the following command:

 ```
 pip install cookiecutter